Broccoli Benefits – Introduction

-Furthermore, broccoli contains indole-3-carbinol, an antioxidant which slows the growth of prostate, cervical and breast cancers.
+Furthermore, broccoli contains indole-3-carbinol, an antioxidant that slows the growth of prostate, cervical, and breast cancers.

-Broccoli is such a big celebrity that the American Cancer Society recommends eating more broccoli and other cruciferous vegetables because of its anticancer properties.
+Broccoli is such a big celebrity that the American Cancer Society recommends eating more broccoli and other cruciferous vegetables because of its anti-cancer fighting properties.

 10. Eye Health

 Studies have shown that the carotenoid lutein prevents macular degeneration and cataracts, as well as possesses anti-cancer effects.